List of white defendants executed for killing a black victim: List of white defendants executed for crimes against black victims in the United States (pre-1972)

-At least 41 white people were executed in the United States for crimes against black people before 1972.
-39 of the 41 were executed for murder.
-In addition, one white person was executed for the attempted murder of two black people.
-Another white person was executed for "engaging in the slave trade", which was declared an act of piracy and thus a capital offense under the Piracy Law of 1820 when the defendant was an American citizen.
+At least 55 white people were executed in the US for crimes against black people before 1972.
+Of those, 52 were executed for murder, one was executed for attempted murder, one was executed for kidnapping, and one was executed for "engaging in the slave trade" under the Piracy Law of 1820.
+Twenty white people were executed for crimes against slaves, 18 for murder, one for attempted murder, and one for slave trading.